26 Types of Moths in Washington State

 It’s a member of the giant silkworm moth family with a wingspan of up to six inches across.

-These types of Moths in Washington State are mostly a creamy white color with beautiful hues of pink and yellow throughout.
+These types of Moths in Washington State are mostly creamy white with beautiful pink and yellow hues throughout.

 The outer edges of the wings feature dark brown markings that look like eyes, giving the insect its unique name.